Entanglement distribution based on quantum walk in arbitrary quantum networks: Application for constructing quantum fractal networks

-\subsection{Application for constructing quantum fractal networks}
+\section{Application for constructing quantum fractal networks}

-We can construct a quantum entanglement fractal network by the above entanglement generation schemes.
-Inspired by the approach used to create classical complex networks from fractal structures \cite{48,49}, we can extend this methodology to construct a quantum network utilizing the Sierpinski gasket, as depicted in \Cref{fig:8(a),fig:8(b),fig:8(c)}.
+We constructed a quantum fractal network using the aforementioned entanglement distribution scheme.
+Inspired by the approach used to create classical complex networks from fractal structures \cite{48,49}, we can extend this methodology to construct a quantum network utilizing the Sierpinski gasket, as shown in \Cref{fig:8(a),fig:8(b),fig:8(c)}.
 Each black rectangle represents a quantum node.
-Each shaded triangle represents a 3-qubit GHZ state, and the three particles of each GHZ state are located in three quantum nodes, forming the structure of the Sierpinski gasket.
-Let the side length of each small equilateral triangle be $L$, so the side length of $G(N)$, the Sierpinski gasket with N iterations, is $2^N L$.
+Each shaded triangle represents a 3-particle GHZ state, and the three particles of each GHZ state are located at three quantum nodes, forming the structure of the Sierpinski gasket.
+Let the side length of each small equilateral triangle be $L$, the side length of $G(N)$, the Sierpinski gasket with N iterations, is $2^N L$.

-Unlike the method provided by \cite{60,61} of using Bell state measurements to connect 3 GHZ states, We can achieve a $3$-qubit GHZ state corresponding to a shade triangle with side length $2L$ from three $3$-qubit GHZ states corresponding to three shade triangle with side length $L$ through the operations in the \Cref{fig:9}, where an arrow represents a quantum walk operation, and starting and target points of arrows represent coin states and position states, respectively.
+Unlike the method provided by \cite{60,61} for using Bell state measurements to connect three GHZ states, we can distribute a $3$-qubit GHZ state corresponding to a shaded triangle with side length $2L$ using three $3$-qubit GHZ states corresponding to three shaded triangles with side length $L$ through the operations in \Cref{fig:9}, where an arrow represents a quantum walk operation, and the starting and target points of the arrows represent coin states and position states, respectively.
 We let the initial state in \Cref{fig:9} be